NBISweden/workshop-scRNAseq/labs/compiled/seurat/seurat_01_qc.md

 ## Filter genes

-As the level of expression of mitochondrial and MALAT1 genes are judged as mainly technical, it can be wise to remove them from the dataset bofore any further analysis.
+As the level of expression of mitochondrial and MALAT1 genes are judged as mainly technical, and hemoglobin genes mainly from RBC contamination, it can be wise to remove them from the dataset bofore any further analysis.

 ```r